crmulliner/mifare-ndef/README.md

 and the makefile contained in this archive into the utils directory of librfid and run: make -f makefile

+Use [ndef-tools](https://github.com/crmulliner/ndef-tools) to generate are parse NDEF messages.

 Happy hacking.

 Collin <collin[at]mulliner.org>